-Perhaps the simplest nontrivial example is $\G=\SE(2)$ and $\Ag=\R^2$.
-In this case, \eqref{eq:dim-cond} holds if $\G_\mu$ is 1-dimensional which is equivalent to the condition that the coadjoint orbit through $\mu\in \mathfrak{se}(2)^*$ is generic.
-Theorem \ref{th:main-new} implies, the somewhat surprising fact, that, for generic momentum values, symplectic reduction by the full euclidean group $\SE(2)$ is equivalent to the symplectic reduction by the translation part $\R^2$.\footnote{ Remark \ref{rmk:2body} below explains how this statement relates to the reduction of the planar 2-body problem.} The applicability of the theorem to other semi-direct product Lie groups is clarified in Theorem \ref{thm:semidirect} given in section \ref{s:sem-pro}.
+Perhaps the simplest nontrivial example is the Euclidean group $\G=\SE(2)$ and $\Ag=\R^2$.
+In this case, Eq.~\eqref{eq:dim-cond} holds whenever $\G_\mu$ is one-dimensional which is equivalent to the condition that the coadjoint orbit through $\mu\in \mathfrak{se}(2)^*$ be generic.
+For such coadjoint orbits, the isotropy subgroup $\G_\mu$ is connected (indeed, it is isomorphic to $\R$), and hence Theorem \ref{th:main-new} applies.
+The theorem implies the somewhat surprising fact that, for generic momentum values, symplectic reduction by the full Euclidean group $\SE(2)$ is equivalent to the symplectic reduction by its translation subgroup $\R^2$.
+The applicability of Theorem~\ref{th:main-new} to other semidirect-product Lie groups is clarified in Theorem~\ref{thm:semidirect}, presented in Section~\ref{s:sem-pro}.

-Another special class of groups satisying \eqref{eq:dim-cond} for generic $\mu\in \Lag^*$ is that of $\Ag$-simple metabelian nilpotent Lie groups that we introduce in section \ref{s:nilpotent} (Definition \ref{def:A-simple}).
-These contain a large number of Carnot groups (see Table \ref{Table:examples} below), including the Heisenberg group (of arbitrary dimension) and the jet space $\J^k(\R^n,\R^m)$.
-The precise result about the symplectic equivalence of the symplectic reduced spaces $M\dslash_\mu\G$ and $M\dslash_{i^*(\mu)}\Ag$ for $\Ag$-simple metabelian nilpotent Lie groups is given in Theorem \ref{th:generic} which is presented and proved in section \ref{sss:A-sim}.